taoma-commits/leetCode/studyNotes.md

         }
     }
   ```
   WhoOrder, WhenOrder, and HowMuchOrder are three Comparators the Transaction type data equipped.
-To sort an array of Transactions by WhenOrder, simply pass WhenOrder instance to the sort method like ```sort(a, new Transaction.WhenOrder())```
+To sort an array of Transactions by WhenOrder, simply pass WhenOrder instance to the sort method like ```Collections.sort(a, new Transaction.WhenOrder())```

-3. Iterable
+### Iterable interface

   method: ```iterator()```

-4. Iterator
+### Iterator interface

   method: ```hasNext(), next(), remove()```